 Database Schema

-I chose prisma as the ORM and designed the database with prisma in mind.
+I chose Prisma as the ORM and used Prismas database schema to create the initial schema and subsequent DB migrations.
 In the beginning, I had a general idea of the types of data that I wanted to have.
 Such as:

 - Users